Henrik-3/unofficial-valorant-api/README.md

 Hey Riot, first of all i hope u know that this project is a try to enhance the developer community of VALORANT and also recognize it as one.
 If u still has a issue with it, feel free to text me on Discord or something :D

 # Contributors
-Thanks to [@liamcottle](https://github.com/liamcottle) and [@RumbleMike](https://github.com/RumbleMike), without them the Ingame part of this API would be not available
+Thanks to [@liamcottle](https://github.com/liamcottle) and [@RumbleMike](https://github.com/RumbleMike), without them the Ingame part of this API would be not available.
+Consider to also check out https://valorant-api.com if you need any images from the game.

 # Other Stuff
 Also would be happy if you give the project a star and give credit when you use it.
 If you wanna help me to pay the server instance (11€ per month) to get data from the Ingame API or even the general server, you can help us over the donation link from my hoster: [Link](https://spenden.pp-h.eu/7cca1276-84ee-446f-9b07-47c668eaddfe).